 Even if I had paid for all those hotel nights and flights (which I didn’t), I’d barely make it into the lowest level of loyalty with any major airline or hotel.
 It’s just not enough business for them to value my loyalty.

 That’s not saying I don’t have status.
-I’m able to keep status with several hotel chains.
+I’m actually able to keep status with several hotel chains.
 I just didn’t earn it by staying in hotels.
 Instead, I have it by having credit cards.

 - Starwood Gold – Provided by having the American Express Platinum Card